patw/discord_llama/README.md

 * triggers - These are words the bot will respond to if they show up in any conversation.
 * trigger_level - This is how often the bot will respond to triggers 1.0 = 100%, 0.25 = 25%.
 Anything > 0.5 is annoying
 * temperature - This is the LLM temperature which you can think of as the creativity.
 0.7 is good for chatbots.
-* tokens - This is the number of words it can output.
-You don't want it writing 10 page novels in discord, so keep it low
 * history_lines - This is how much history it can see when answering questions.
 Too much and it can get confused.
 * question_prompt - This is the prompt it processes when @ msged a question
 * trigger_prompt - This is the prompt it processes when it's commenting on a trigger word.